pingcap/docs-cn/br/br-log-command-line.md

 - `--start-ts`: specify the start timestamp for the log backup.
 If this is not specified, the backup program uses the current time as `start-ts`.
 - `--pd`: specify the PD address for the backup cluster.
 BR needs to access PD to start the log backup task.
 - `--ca`, `--cert`, `--key`: specify the mTLS encryption method to communicate with TiKV and PD.
 - `--storage`: specify the backup storage address.
-Currently, BR only supports shared file systems and Amazon S3 as storage for log backup.
-For details, see [Amazon S3 storage](/br/backup-storage-S3.md).
+Currently, BR supports shared file systems, Amazon S3, GCS, or Azure Blob Storage as the storage for log backup.
+For details, see [Amazon S3 storage](/br/backup-storage-S3.md), [GCS storage](/br/backup-storage-gcs.md), and [Azure blob storage](/br/backup-storage-azblob.md).

 Usage example: